Burkina FasoOfficial Name: Burkina Faso

 Medical facilities and emergency hospital care are very limited and of poor quality, particularly in areas outside of Ouagadougou.
 Emergency response services, such as ambulances, are in very short supply, poorly equipped, and in many regions simply nonexistent.

-Some medicines are available through local pharmacies, though supplies can be limited and quality is inconsistent.
+Some medicines are available through local pharmacies, though supplies can be limited, counterfeit drugs are common and drug quality is inconsistent.
 Travelers requiring specific medicines should bring an adequate supply for the duration of their stay in Burkina Faso.

-Malaria is a serious risk to travelers in Burkina Faso and can be fatal.
+Malaria is a serious risk to travelers in Burkina Faso, it is widespread in the country, including the capital, and can be fatal.
 Current medications recommended for malaria prophylaxis include Mefloquine (Lariam), Atovaquone/Proguanil (Malarone), and Doxcycline.
-Travelers who become ill with a fever or flu-like illness while traveling in a malaria-risk area, and up to one year after returning home, should seek prompt medical attention and tell the physician their travel history and what anti-malarial drugs they have been taking.
+Travelers, who become ill with a fever or flu-like illness while traveling in a malaria-risk area, and up to one year after returning home, should seek prompt medical attention and tell the physician their travel history and what anti-malarial drugs they have been taking.
 For additional information on malaria, including protective measures, please visit the CDC’s website.

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.